ancan203/DataVisualization/Proposal.md

 ---

-### Question 2: What factors influence health outcomes across studies?
+### Question 2: What health outcomes have been studied, and what disparities have been identified?
-Identify key predictors of health disparities, such as healthcare access (`access_to_care`), treatment received (`treatment_received`), and demographics (`stratgrp`, `subgrp`).
+Identify health outcomes that have been studied, group them into health categories, and see how prevalent each health category is in research, and whether racial disparities are identified in said health category.
+Identify which racial groups are most often compared/studied across articles in different health categories.

 #### Key Variables
-- **Health Outcomes**: `outcome`
+- **Health Outcomes**: `outcome`, `health_outcome`
 - **Predictors of Health Disparities**:
   - `treatment_received`, `access_to_care`
-  - Effect sizes (`measure`, `point`, `lower`, `upper`)
-  - Demographics (`subgrp`, `stratgrp`)
+  - Race compared: `race1`, `race2`, `race3`, etc.

 #### Approach
+1. **Descriptive Analysis**: To summarize and describe what’s in the data:
+- Health outcomes most studied by count and grouping
+- Frequencies of outcomes by group (e.g., % of Black patients with cesarean delivery)

-1. **Correlation Analysis**
+2. **Correlation Analysis**
-   - Assess associations between healthcare access and outcomes.
-   - Identify conditions linked to care disparities.

-2. **Effect Size Comparison**
-   - Analyze and compare odds ratios and risk ratios.
-   - Visualize disparities using forest plots.

-3. **Predictive Modeling (if feasible)**
-   - Conduct predictive modeling if minimum criteria are met (≥500 complete cases, <20% missingness).
-   - Build regression models identifying key outcome predictors.
+   - Identify whether there is a correlation between the race studied and their health outcomes

 #### Potential Visualizations
-- Box plots & violin plots (effect sizes)
-- Scatter plots (healthcare access vs. outcomes)
+- Scatter plots/line plots (race vs. health outcomes)
-- Forest plots (effect sizes and confidence intervals)
-- Regression coefficient plots (key predictors)
+- Bubble graph: To identify the health categories most studied

 #### Expected Deliverables
 - Statistical report detailing health disparity correlations.
-- Visualizations: scatter plots, box plots, forest plots, regression coefficient plots.
+- Visualizations: scatter plots, bar chart, bubble graph
-- Predictive model output and interpretation.